michalsustr/RL_workshop/README.md

 Materials and organization for the upcoming ML workshop.

-Sign up form is here: https://goo.gl/forms/WjooHybP8dEwiGX93 Thanks!
+Sign up form is here: https://goo.gl/forms/WjooHybP8dEwiGX93 (now is disabled, until more info is available)

+Thanks!

 If you would like to come to help us out, don't hesitate to contact us :)